microsoft/mu_feature_config/SetupDataPkg/Docs/ConfigurationFiles/ConfigurationFiles.md

 [Profiles](../Profiles/Overview.md) doc).
 In addition, the XML differences between what is set in the UI and the base XML can be saved as CSV files.

+The UI tool expects the XML file name to be a prefix to the CSV file name.
+I.e. my_config_1.xml would match with my_config_1_override_all.csv and my_config_1_some_overrides.csv but not i_overrode_my_config_1.csv.
+This way the CSV will be correctly applied to the appropriate loaded XML file.

 - Save Full Config Data to Change File
   Save all configuration knobs to the change file, even if they do not have a change over the base YAML/XML.
 This is helpful to see the whole state of configuration from one file.